Blog

 24/7 Availability and Live Answer

 Workplace injuries do not follow a 9-to-5 schedule, and neither do our caregivers.
-BrightStar Care of Burleson is available 24 hours a day, seven days a week, with a live answer on every call.
+We are available 24 hours a day, seven days a week, with a live answer on every call.
 When an injured worker's condition changes overnight or a wound care concern arises on a weekend, a nurse is always reachable.

 No Contracts Required

-Our service area covers the full SW Fort Worth and Burleson corridor, including the neighborhoods of Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon, as well as the broader Johnson and Tarrant county communities of Crowley, Mansfield, Everman, Forest Hill, Kennedale, Alvarado, Cleburne, and Joshua.
+Our service area covers the full SW Fort Worth and Burleson corridor, including the neighborhoods of Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon.
+We also serve the broader Johnson and Tarrant county communities of Crowley, Mansfield, Everman, Forest Hill, Kennedale, Alvarado, Cleburne, and Joshua.
 Wherever the injured worker lives in our service area, we can have a nurse at the door.
+Families near Heritage Place in Burleson's Garden Acres neighborhood and those in the Rendon area near Fleurdleys Assisted Living have relied on our Hartford workers' comp coordination services for post-injury recovery at home.

 Frequently Asked Questions